hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/190_the_claims_of_religion.md

 universe projected into the plane of sense consciousness.
 How can this little bit of projection be explained, be understood, without knowing that which is beyond?
-It is said of Socrates that one day while lecturing at Athens, he met a Brâhmana who had travelled into Greece, and Socrates told the Brahmana that the greatest study for mankind is man.
+It is said of Socrates that one day while lecturing at Athens, he met a Brāhmana who had travelled into Greece, and Socrates told the Brahmana that the greatest study for mankind is man.
 And the Brahmana sharply retorted, "How can you know man until you know God?"
 This God, this eternally Unknowable, or Absolute, or